-A sponsor may reach an agreement with the FDA under the Special Protocol Assessment (§PA"), process as to the required design and size of clinical trials intended to form the primary basis of an efficacy claim.
+A sponsor may reach an agreement with the FDA under the Special Protocol Assessment (\underline{SPA} "), process as to the required design and size of clinical trials intended to form the primary basis of an efficacy claim.
 According to its performance goals, the FDA has committed to evaluating 90 percent of the protocols within 45 days of its receipt of the requests to assess whether the proposed trial is adequate, and that evaluation may result in discussions and a request for additional information.
 An SPA request must be made before the proposed trial begins, and all open issues must be resolved before the trial begins.
 If a written agreement is reached, it will be documented and made part of the administrative record.
-Under the FDC Act and FDA guidance implementing the statutory requirement, an SPA is generally binding upon the FDA as to the design of the trial except in limited circumstances, such as if the FDA identifies a substantial scientific issue essential to determining safety or efficacy after the study begins, public health concerns emerge that were unrecognized at the time of the protocol assessment, the sponsor and FDA agree to the change in writing, or if the study sponsor fails to follow the protocol that was agreed upon with the FDA.
+Under the FDA aguidance implementing the statutory requirement, an SPA is generally binding upon the FDA as to the design of the trial except in limited circumstances, such as if the FDA identifies a substantial scientific issue essential to determining safety or efficacy after the study begins, public health protocol assessment, the sponsor and FDA agree to the change in writing, or if the study sponsor fails to follow the protocol that was agreed upon with the FDA.